qiime2/.github/CODE-OF-CONDUCT.md

 ## Footnotes

-[^1] At present, this address is monitored by Greg Caporaso and Liz Gehret.
-It is not ideal for reporting to go only to members of one research team.
-As of January 2024, we are working toward development of a Code of Conduct committee that will have a rotating membership, always with multiple members who all will monitor this email address.
+[^1] At present, this address is monitored by Colin Brislawn, Greg Caporaso and Liz Gehret.
+As of January 2024, we are working toward development of a Code of Conduct Committee that will have a rotating membership, always with multiple members who all will monitor this email address. **If you would consider serving a 6-month or 12-month term on the QIIME 2 Code of Conduct Committee, please reach out at code-of-conduct@qiime2.org.
+We'll be happy to answer any questions you have about what is involved.**